sumayyanaseem/VirtualTradingApplication/res/DESIGN-README.txt

 Objects of model, view and controller are created as described below:
 View object is used to display output messages to user.
 It uses System.out stream.
 Controller takes user input and uses view Object to display messages to user.
 Hence, controller Object is created using System.in stream and view Object.
-Controller has model object as one of the parameters(Here we are using the composition technique)
+Controller has model object as one of the parameters(Here we are using the composition technique).

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
 PortfolioController.java is Controller interface

 Role of Controller:
 Takes user input and delegates the actions to Model and View accordingly.
+One controller object will create multiple instances of Portfolio(when creating more than one portfolio).

 Methods in Controller Class:
 start:  a)start method which takes a new model object to trigger the start of our application.